espocrm/documentation/docs/extensions/google-integration/calendar.md

 * Other Calendars – other calendars to monitor.

-* Assign User's Default Team - a user default team will be auto-assigned to an event migrated from Google Calendar to EspoCRM (see the `Default Team` parameter in a user's profile).
+* Assign User's Default Team - a user default team will be auto-assigned to an event synced from Google Calendar to EspoCRM (see the `Default Team` parameter in a user's profile).